ec-jrc/lisflood-utilities/README.md

 ﻿# Overview

 This module produces monthly land use/cover fraction maps for 15 SSP-RCP combinations to be used as input to the [LISFLOOD](https://github.com/ec-jrc/lisflood-code) hydrological model with the `TransientLandUseChange` option enabled.
 The maps account for yearly changes in the forest, sealed, irrigation (no rice), and irrigated rice fractions.
 The water fraction represents a monthly climatology and thus does not change yearly.
 The maps are resampled and subsetted to match the resolution and area of the template map (located at the `templatemap_path` specified in the configuration file).
 The data are produced for the period spanning `year_start` to `year_end` and saved to `output_folder` (all specified in the configuration file).
 The raw data sources start in 2015 and 2020 and are provided at 5- and 10-year intervals.
 The module linearly interpolates between subsequent maps to ensure gradual changes from year to year.
-For years prior to 2015, the module performs nearest-neighbour extrapolation and simply uses the earliest available data from 2015 and 2020.
+For years prior to 2015, the module performs nearest-neighbour extrapolation and thus simply uses the earliest available data from 2015 and 2020.
+The fractions are output to netCDF-4 format (one file for each RCP-SSP combination and fraction).

 # Data